jlehrer1/torchcsv/README.md

 # torchcsv
-An Pytorch Dataset and Dataloader library for handling numerical data too large to fit in local memory.
+An PyTorch Dataset subclass for handling numerical data too large to fit in local memory.
 ## Installation

 To install, run `pip install torchcsv`.